Q. I am worried about another outbreak of late blight, after 2009’s epidemic. Can I do anything to prevent tomato

 Other damage to fruit can come from hail, from sucking insects, maybe from fire and brimstone, huh?
 It really is endless.
 So much so that there’s a whole annual conference called the Tomato Disease Workshop for breeders, farmers, and other professionals to try to work on problems together.
 One recent year’s event, the 25th edition, coincided with the third international version and took place in Italy.
 Think pomodoro!
 (Apparently tomato troubles are a global preoccupation, not just domestic.)

-My favorite diagnostic sites: The University of Maryland’s simple pdf, as well as Texas A&M and also Cornell University, each has a great, photo-driven diagnostic tool that you will want to bookmark.
+My favorite diagnostic sites: Texas A&M and also Cornell University, each has a photo-driven diagnostic tool that you will want to bookmark.
 Rutgers has a great PDF on fungal diseases of tomatoes.
-And Cornell’s chart of the disease resistance of various tomatoes was one of the most extensive I could find.
+And Cornell’s list of the disease resistance of various tomatoes was one of the most extensive I could find.

 back to top